The Principles Of Affiliate Marketing

 Affiliate Marketing In More Detail

-In essence, Affiliate marketing is a marketing tactic that lets businesses advertise on digital media on a performance basis.
+Affiliate marketing is a marketing tactic that lets your businesses advertise on digital media on a performance basis.

-- Merchant, Advertiser or Retailer – The entity that is looking to buy customers and sales on a performance basis.
+- Merchant, Advertiser or Retailer – This is the entity that is looking to buy customers and sales on a performance basis.

-- Affiliate or Publisher – The entity that is looking to send traffic to the retailers and be paid on a performance basis
+- Affiliate or Publisher – The entity that can send people to the retailers and be paid on a performance basis

-- Network or Tracking Solution – The system behind the scenes that tracks the transactions and browsing behaviour of potential customers.
+- Network or Tracking Solution – The system behind the scenes that tracks the transactions.

 How It All Works